craftingcity/RollHighOrDie/Core RHoD/Selections Glossary/Ailment.md

 When you make a Maneuver, the distance you travel is halved.

 #### Bleeding
 At the beginning of your turn, you take one True Necrotic Damage for every stack of 'Bleeding' you have.
+Then, make an Endurance Skill Check.
+If the result is equal to or greater than 14, resolve one stack of the 'Bleeding' Ailment.
 #### Flammable
 #### Caught
 #### Frightened